hailwind/kaliber/db/README.md

 ## Purpose

-This pseudo package consolidates the functions needed to access the `Calibre` database.
+This internal package consolidates the functions needed to access the `Calibre` database.
 I wanted all this files together in one place to better design their interactions and perform tests as needed.

 ## Usage

-This pseudo package is _not_ meant to be used from outside `Kaliber`.
+This internal package is _not_ meant to be used from outside `Kaliber`.

 ## Libraries